-- Apricot Sunray - Cognac and sparkling wine with apricot and citrus fruits.
+- Apricot Sunray mixes cognac, sparkling wine, and apricot and citrus fruits.

-- Bloody Rum Punch - Rum and red wine in a simplified version of Sangria.
+- Bloody Rum Punch is a simplified version of Sangria.

-- Sangria - A classic punch of brandy and red wine with citrus fruit and soda.
+- Sangria is a classic punch of brandy and red wine with citrus fruit and soda.
 There are many ways to make this fun punch.

 Warm Winter Punch Recipes